by Glenn Adams

 I created this website to recognise and showcase Chris Butterfield’s role in generating interest and bringing new people to Alfred Wainwright and his work.

-Chris is not from the Wainwright generation and never actually met the great man whose work he now champions.
+Chris is not from the Wainwright generation and has never actually met the great man whose work he now champions.
 However, this is never obvious because he has a unique way of telling AW stories that bring the great man and his work to life!
 Chris brings enthusiasm and passion to all things Wainwright and has that special ability to inspire others to do the same.
-Chris has also helped make AW collectable again and brought new relevance to AW's work by acting on his belief that it is deserving of a new audience.
+Chris has also helped make AW collectable again and brought new relevance to AW’s work by acting on his belief that it is deserving of a new audience.

 His most significant success has arguably been creating the Alfred Wainwright Books & Memorabilia (AWB&M) group, of which I am proud to be a member.
 Andrew Nichol, who was Wainwright’s publishing manager at the Westmorland Gazette and a close friend of the author, recently posted on the group that, for him, Chris now carries the Wainwright torch, having exceeded all his expectations in keeping the interest in Wainwright alive for the next generation.